Long Ya Men: History

 It was recorded that during the Yuan dynasty, envoys were sent to Long Ya Men in 1320 to obtain tame elephants.
 The people of Long Ya Men then returned in 1325 with a tribute and trade mission to China.
 In around 1330, the traveller Wang Dayuan was said to have sailed through this passageway.
 In his travelogue Daoyi Zhilüe, he recorded that Long Ya Men was the two hills of Temasek between which a strait runs, and it was so called because the two hills looked like "Dragon's teeth".
 Wang described the people of Long Ya Men as being prone to acts of piracy, and that while the natives traded with Chinese from Quanzhou, Chinese junks on their way back from the Western Oceans (西洋) may be met by pirates there who attacked with two to three hundred perahus (boats).
 He mentioned that in olden times a chief there found a jewelled head-dress while digging in the ground, and that "the beginning of the year is calculated from the [first] rising of the moon, when the chief put on this head-gear and wore his [ceremonial] dress".
 He also said the natives would "gather their hair into a chignon, and wear short cotton bajus girded about with black cotton sarongs".
 The description of the people may be the first known record of the Orang Laut who inhabited the region.
-A different settlement called Ban Zu (班卒), described as being located on a hill behind Long Ya Men, is thought to be a transcription of the Malay Pancur and may be today's Fort Canning Hill.
+A different settlement called Ban Zu, described as being located on a hill behind Long Ya Men, is thought to be a transcription of the Malay Pancur and may be today's Fort Canning Hill.

 The Keppel passageway was used by Asian and early European sailors and traders for hundreds of years to sail past Singapore.
 Between 1405 and 1433, Zheng He made seven voyages to more than 30 countries, travelling in fleets of up to 300 ships to the South Pacific, Indian Ocean, Persian Gulf and Africa.
 The admiral travelled on the order of the Chinese Emperor to establish trade relations with countries west of China.
 He is believed to have sailed through the waters off Labrador Park, though whether he landed in Singapore is uncertain.
 In the 17th century, the passageway was abandoned in favour of the wider and more open Main Straits, that lies south of Pulau Satumu, where Raffles Lighthouse stands today.

 Stamford Raffles of the British East India Company did not know of the "Lot's Wife", or the deep water harbour it led to when he landed in Singapore in January 1819.
 William Farquhar, the first British Resident and Commandant of Singapore, wrote to Raffles on 2 September 1819 that he had founded a new harbour west of the settlement.
 The two rock outcrops were subsequently blown up by the Straits Settlements Surveyor, John Turnbull Thomson, in August 1848 to widen the entrance to the new harbour.